notZipZen/abilitywarsinminecraft/PERMISSIONS.md

 Please note that the Datapack is my original creation and is protected by copyright and other intellectual property laws.
 As such, I appreciate your respect for my creative work and refrain from sharing or modifying it without proper authorization.
+You are fully allowed to send this datapack to your friends and advertise it, but please do not advertise it as your own or re-upload it to another site claiming that it is yours.

 While I strive to provide a high-quality experience, please understand that I cannot be held responsible for any issues or damages that may occur while using the Datapack.